nesrinvuralgedik/cashcard/README.md

 - `GET /cashcards/{requestedId}`: Retrieves a specific cash card by ID.
 - `POST /cashcards`: Creates a new cash card.
-- `GET /cashcards`: Retrieves all cash cards.
+- `GET /cashcards`: Retrieves all cash cards by owner.
+- `PUT /cashcards/{requestedId}`: Updates an existing cash card.

 ## Developments
 1) Generated the Spring Boot codebase that will be used for Family Cash Card API by using Spring Initializr.